pekempy/BootlegOrganiser/README.md

 - .encora-{id} files: These will be generated for use with the upcoming Encora PlexAgent
 - Cast files: Optional, These will replace any existing Cast.txt files with ones generated from Encora

+> [!WARNING]
+> This will likely use a LOT of API requests, especially if updating a lot of formats, and downloading subtitles.
+>
+> - Each run of the script will fetch your collection on Encora which will use n/500 requests (where n = the number of recordings you own)
+>   - e.g. 1752 recordings / 500 = 3.5 so 4 requests will be made.
+> - Updating formats will be 1 request PER format to be updated on Encora
+> - Downloading subtitles will _always_ use 1 request per recording which has subtitles on Encora

 ## Installation

 1. Clone the Bootleg Organiser repository to your local machine.